 And this is something I want others to experience too!

 Diving into the water, not knowing what you’ll find can be daunting, but it doesn’t have to be.
 This complete guide to snorkelling for beginners aims to get you ready for your snorkelling adventure.
-From knowing what equipment you will need, to what tips you should keep in mind when out in the water, to what to expect when snorkelling and where you should try it, I hope this guide tells you everything you need to know…
+From knowing what equipment you will need, to what tips you should keep in mind when out in the water, to what to expect when snorkelling and where you should try it, I hope this guide on how to snorkel for beginners tells you everything you need to know…

 What equipment will you need?